pointless-lang/pointless/site/pages/language/variables/index.md

 ## Structural Updates

-In Pointless, we can use assignment syntax to update variables storing [lists](/language/lists/#updates), [objects](/language/objects/#updates), and [tables](/language/tables/#updates).
+In Pointless, we can use assignment syntax to update variables containing [lists](/language/lists/#updates), [objects](/language/objects/#updates), and [tables](/language/tables/#updates).